wacncontent/CustomizeTool/output/articles/sql-database/sql-database-disaster-recovery-drills.md

 ##Geo-Restore

-To prevent the potential data loss when conducting a disaster recovery drill, we recommend performing the drill using a test environment by creating a copy of the production environment and using it to verify the application’s failover workflow.
+To prevent the potential data loss when conducting a disaster recovery drill, we recommend performing the drill using a test environment by creating a copy of the production environment and using it to verify the applicationâs failover workflow.

 ####Outage simulation